solana-foundation/solana-improvement-documents/proposals/0064-transaction-receipt.md

 - Receipts, a deterministic encoding of state changes induced by a transaction;
 - The receipt tree, a commitment scheme over all transaction receipts in a slot.

+## New Terminology

+Receipt: A deterministic encoding of state changes induced by a transaction that includes the status and signature of the transaction.

+Receipt Tree: A commitment scheme over all transaction receipts in a slot.

 ## Motivation